HackYourFuture-CPH/corona-hack/README.md

 - **15:00 - 15:30** - [User stories](#user-stories)
 - **15:30 - 16:00** - [MVP](#mvp-minimal-viable-product)

+### So what is my homework?
+The homework is to finish the [group handin](#group-handin).
+If you are already done with that on the Sunday, then continue working on the idea!
+Maybe adding user stories, improving the wireframes, implementing some functionality, its kind of up to you!

 ### Brainstorm
 Come up with lots of ideas!